Gottwik/legolabels/README.md

 ![](http://i.imgur.com/hXcEedm.png)

-Once you get the connection string you have to set it up in enduro_secret.json or as a envirment variable.
-Your **enduro_secret.json** should look like this:
+Once you get the connection string you have to set it up either in enduro_secret.json or as a envirment variable.
+Create a file in root folder of this project called **enduro_secret.json** with this content:

 ```
 {